TDA/Python-Playground/README.md

 because, Python.
 Play.
 Sounds better.
 * Also, EIBTI, so will be specifying explicitly whether the program is in Py2 or Py3.
 I like calling them that :)
+* If the code is only differing in the print statements, it doesn't make sense to repeat it, so I will just leave the file without a numeral suffix (_2 or _3).
 * When possible/necessary I will be writing the same program in both Py2 and Py3, just to showcase the differences between the two beautiful versions.
 Yes, surprisingly, I love them both :)